QuickBooks Blog

 QuickBooks accounting software lets you create custom and professional invoices.
 You can also manage and track these invoices from your computer, smartphone, or tablet.
 QuickBooks also shows you what invoices are due or overdue and lets you send a personalised automatic reminder to late-paying customers.

 With all these great features, you might be wondering how you can create an invoice on QuickBooks.
-To do so all you have to do is follow the steps below:

-1. On your Dashboard, go to the Invoicing area and click Send your first invoice.
+1. On your Dashboard, go to the Invoicing area and click Send Your First Invoice.

 2. Select the customer you're invoicing.
 If this is for a customer you haven’t yet entered into QuickBooks, you can add their details here or just click Save to add this name to your Customer List.